mizztgc/infinitas-for-linux/README.md

-i'm burned out from all this programming, so i'm probably not going to update this script as much.

 # Infinitas for Linux
 An unofficial method of playing beatmania IIDX INFINITAS on Linux, written in Bash

-Be sure to check out the [wiki](https://github.com/mizztgc/infinitas-for-linux/wiki) for some helpful information
+Be sure to check out the [wiki](https://github.com/mizztgc/infinitas-for-linux/wiki) and [Known Issues](https://github.com/mizztgc/infinitas-for-linux/wiki/Known-Issues) for some helpful information

 ## DISCLAIMER: